CSC207-UofT/course-project-the-frank-lloyd-bytes/phase1_documentation/Phase1 Specification.md

 Within the account menu, there are options:
 - "change password"
-- “upload picture”

 Selecting the “change password” option allows users to change their password.
 Users are first prompted to enter their current password, then they are navigated to a screen with two fields (if the password they entered is correct):
 "new password" and "confirm new password".
 Typing in your desired new password in both of these fields changes the user's password.

-Selecting the “upload picture” option allows users to upload an image to be used as their photo ID in the app.

 ### GUI - Facilities menu:
 Selecting the “Facilities” option navigates to a menu that displays a list of all the major U of T facilities (e.g.